 Hoffman spent two years in the minors as a pitcher, developing his off-speed and breaking pitches.
 His fastball came easier to him because he had such a strong throwing arm.
 It was during these two years that Hoffman began to develop his changeup, his top pitch for years to come.

-In August 1992, while he was pitching for Triple-A Nashville, Hoffman first met Tracy Burke, the woman who would become his wife.
-She was a real estate agent who was also a cheerleader for the NFL's Buffalo Bills.
-In November, after the season ended, the Florida Marlins picked up Hoffman through the expansion draft with their fourth pick (eighth overall).3 A couple of months later, in January 1993, Hoffman proposed marriage to Tracy on the field of the Rose Bowl during Super Bowl XXVII.4
+In August 1992, while he was pitching for Nashville (Class AAA), Hoffman first met Tracy Burke, the woman who would become his wife.
+She was a real estate agent who was also a cheerleader for the Buffalo Bills of the NFL.
+In the November after that season ended, the Florida Marlins picked up Hoffman through the expansion draft with their fourth pick (eighth overall).4 A couple of months later, in January 1993, Hoffman proposed marriage to Tracy on the field of the Rose Bowl during Super Bowl XXVII.5

-Hoffman finally reached his dream on April 6, 1993, when he made his major-league debut with Florida.
+Hoffman finally reached his dream on April 6, 1993, when he made his major league debut with Florida.
 He kept the game close, striking out Eric Davis with the bases loaded to end the top of the ninth, but the Marlins could not score in their half of the inning and lost, 4-2.
 A big early moment in his career came eight days later at Candlestick Park in San Francisco.
-Pitching in the eighth inning as a setup man, Hoffman faced the dangerous Barry Bonds, who represented the tying run at the plate.
+Pitching in the eighth inning as a setup man, Hoffman faced the very dangerous Barry Bonds.
+Bonds, pinch-hitting because he had a pulled hamstring, represented the tying run at the plate.
 Hoffman fooled Bonds and retired him on a little trickler to first base.

 “I knew I needed to go right at him,” Hoffman said.
-Marlins teammate Jeff Conine added, “The guy doesn’t get intimidated by anyone. ...
-He’s going to be a great closer someday because he’s got that mentality.
-He’s not going to pick around. ...
-You could see what he was going to do just by his facial expression.”5
+Marlins teammate Jeff Conine added, “The guy doesn’t get intimated by anyone. . .he’s going to be a great closer someday because he’s got that mentality.
+He’s not going to pick around. . .you could see what he was going to do just by his facial expression.”6

 In the middle of that season, Hoffman was traded to the Padres for slugger Gary Sheffield.
 This was part of San Diego’s “Fire Sale” in which they traded many of their top players, such as Sheffield, for young talent.
-Fans disapproved of the trade, and Hoffman was booed during his first few appearances with the club.6 In his San Diego debut the day after he was acquired, he gave up three runs in one inning; he allowed eight runs over his first three innings, covering three appearances.
-He also blew his first save opportunity of the season, and finished the season with only five saves and a 3.90 ERA.
+Fans disapproved of the trade, and Hoffman was booed during his first few appearances with the club.
+In his San Diego debut the day after he was acquired,7 he gave up three runs in one inning; he allowed eight runs over his first three innings, covering three appearances.
+He also blew his first save opportunity of the season soon after, and he finished the season with only five saves and a 3.90 ERA.

 Hoffman lost his superior fastball after hurting his shoulder while playing football and volleyball during the 1994 strike.
-He needed surgery on his rotator cuff after the 1995 season.8 Thus, he refined his changeup and used it to dominate hitters throughout his career.
-His changeup was his specialty pitch — he claims he started practicing with it as an 8-year old playing Wiffle ball in his backyard.9 It became truly effective, though, after Padres teammate Donnie Elliott showed him a different grip.
+He needed surgery on his rotator cuff after the 1995 season.9 Thus, he refined his changeup and used it to dominate hitters throughout his career.
+His changeup was his specialty pitch — he claims he started practicing with it as an eight-year old playing Wiffle ball in his backyard.10 It became truly effective, though, after Padres teammate Donnie Elliott showed him a different grip.

 After the bullpen doors opened, Hoffman was almost unstoppable.
 Intimidating hitters with his big windup, high kick, and long stare, he established himself as one of baseball’s toughest pitchers to face, both physically and mentally.
 Starting on July 25, 1998, with AC/DC’s “Hell’s Bells” blasting through the PA system, Hoffman’s entry gained an ominous extra dimension.

 Hoffman had the opportunity to play in only one World Series during his career, in 1998, when his Padres played the powerhouse Yankees.
-The Yankees won an American League-record 114 games in the regular season that year, making them the heavy favorites.
-Hoffman was highly efficient that year, converting 41 straight saves over the course of 1997 to 1998.10 Unfortunately for San Diego, the Yankees swept them easily.
+The Yankees had 112 wins in the regular season that year, making them the heavy favorites.
+Hoffman was highly efficient that year, converting 41 straight saves over the course of 1997 to 1998.11 Unfortunately for San Diego, the Yankees swept them easily.
 Hoffman's lone appearance in the series came in Game Three, during which he surrendered a go-ahead three-run home run to eventual World Series MVP Scott Brosius in the eighth inning.
 Despite the disappointing result, this World Series was one of Hoffman's most memorable experiences.

-Since Hall of Fame batting champion Tony Gwynn played on the Padres with him for many seasons, Hoffman was often overshadowed and considered the second-best player on the team despite how much he contributed to the team’s success.
+Since batting artist Tony Gwynn played on the Padres with him for many seasons, Hoffman was often overshadowed and considered the second-best player on the team despite how much he contributed to the team’s success.
 When Gwynn retired following the 2001 season, Hoffman became the undisputed centerpiece of the franchise.
-He made the All-Star team again and broke Dennis Eckersley's record for most saves with one team.11 Sports Illustrated even published a May article with the headline: "The Secret of San Diego: Why Trevor Hoffman of the Padres is the best closer (ever).”
+He made the All-Star team again and broke Dennis Eckersley's record for most saves with one team.12 Sports Illustrated even issued a May article titled: "The Secret of San Diego: Why Trevor Hoffman of the Padres is the best closer (ever).”
 Although he was not the main face of the Padres for much of his career, Hoffman still collected some prestigious awards.
 A seven-time All-Star, Hoffman led the National League in saves in 1998 and 2006.
 In addition, he captured the NL Rolaids Relief Man of the Year in both of these years, as well.

 2006 was another eventful year for Hoffman.
 To start with, his brother Glenn joined the Padres as third-base coach.
 Trevor made the All-Star team, but he was the losing pitcher in the game.
 Perhaps rattled, two of Hoffman's five blown saves that year came in the week after his subpar performance in the All-Star Game.
 However, he recovered and later that year would pass Smith for the most saves in major-league history.
 In August of that same year, he appeared in his 776th game as a reliever for San Diego, breaking Elroy Face's record for most appearances by a reliever with one club.
 Face accomplished the feat with the Pittsburgh Pirates.